Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

  }, 3000);
 </script>

 At this point it made sense to refactor the code and start with a fresh approach.
-I'm keeping both versions in my github repository for comparison.

 ## Applying the ruleset